 Nothing is more challenging than advising experts.

 The Matsés indigenous people are master farmers, and it seems strange to even suggest farming ideas to people who live almost entirely off the land.
-The problem is that their traditional small-scale swidden (slash-and-burn) approaches to farming, once superbly adapted for a semi-nomadic lifestyle, do not translate to newer, larger fixed settlements.
+The problem is that their traditional small-scale swidden (slash-and-burn) approaches to farming, once superbly adapted sustainable agriculture for a semi-nomadic lifestyle, do not translate to newer, larger fixed settlements.

 Prior to sustained outside contact, the Matsés lived in small villages scattered over a vast expanse of rainforest.
 Game and fish were easily accessed and in abundant supply, and agricultural fields were developed through traditional slash-and-burn methods which released nutrients into the soil providing adequate yields for two or three years.
 Research shows that this approach to farming is more efficient for smaller populations of semi-nomadic peoples than more elaborate or organized methods of agriculture.